 How to find cheap accommodation in Japan

 Note that if you do a homestay, you need to be hyperaware of cultural norms, especially shoes/slippers in the home.
-It’s not okay to wear shoes in the house, so typically people have “house slippers” specially for the home.
+It’s not okay to wear shoes in the house, so typically people have “house slippers” only for the home.
 However, you always leave them outside of the bathroom and there’s a separate pair of slippers specific to the bathroom that should not be removed from the bathroom.
-I admit to messing up on this front quite few times, but I really loved the hospitality of our host who would bring us random snacks.
-Airbnb is technically illegal in Japan due to a government regulation at the time of writing, but it's still popular way to do homestays.
+(I admit to messing up on this front quite a

 Travel slowly through Japan